gtxaspec/wz_flash-helper/docs/README.md

 - Wyze Cam Floodlight

-**Notes:**
-- You need md5sum files of the partition images that you want to restore in `<partition name>.ms5sum` format.
-Backup operations will automatically generate md5sum files.
+**Note:**
 - It is highly recommended to enable `dry_run` to check if everything works before doing real operations.
 - Backup is done first, then Restore and followed by Custom script.
-- Custom script is not run if `dry_run` is set to `yes`.
-- Custom script does not necessarily have to be on the SD Card top directory, you can put its path on the option to make it run from somewhere else.
 - During backup operations, the blue LED would be blinking.
-During restore operations, the red LED would be blinking.
+- During restore operations, the red LED would be blinking.
+- During switch firmware operations, both the blue LED and the red LED would be blinking.

 ## Warning
 ```